Revisiting Few-Shot Learning from a Causal Perspective: Conclusion

 \section{Conclusion}

-In this paper, we interpreted existing mainstream few-shot learning methods from the perspective of causal mechanism.
-We interpreted these methods using causal graph.
-Based on the proposed causal graph, we deconfound the training by intervening the example via front-door adjustment.
-We observed that the intervened causal framework can well explain existing mainstream few-shot learning methods.
-Motivated by the intervened causal framework, we proposed a general causal method to tackle few-shot tasks considering not only the relationship between examples but also the diversity of representations.
-Conducted experimental results have demonstrated the superiority of our proposed method.
+In this paper, we interpreted existing mainstream metric-based few-shot learning methods from the perspective of causal mechanisms.
+We found that previous metric-based methods mainly focused on the way how examples interact but paid little attention to the diversity of the representations.
+Therefore, inspired by the front-door adjustment formula, we proposed causal methods to tackle few-shot tasks considering not only the relationship between examples but also the diversity of representations.
+Conducted experimental results have demonstrated the superiority of our proposed methods.
 In our future work, we aim to give a better theoretical explanation for more few-shot learning methods.